crocodic-studio/crudbooster/docs/en/how-to-add-column.md

-# How To Add Column At Table
+# How To Add Column At Grid Data
 This documentation is for manual add column only instead by using Module Generator.

 Open file controller that you want to add column at `app/Http/Controllers/AdminModuleController.php`